Skip to main content

 • Sutures that fall out earlier than expected

-• Your bite feels uneven or uncomfortable
+• A bite that feels off or uncomfortable

-What's Normal vs. What's Not
+Normal vs. Not Normal

-Normal Recovery Signs
+Normal Signs of Recovery

 • Bruising around the surgical site (looks worse than it feels)

-• Jaw soreness from holding your mouth open
+• Jaw soreness from holding your mouth open during the procedure

-• Slight temperature sensitivity for 1–2 weeks
+• Slight temperature sensitivity for 1 to 2 weeks

 • Temporary changes in taste

-Warning Signs — Call Us
+Warning Signs: Call Us

-• Pain that intensifies after day 3–4
+• Pain that gets worse after day 3 or 4

-• Swelling that increases after day 3
+• Swelling that is still increasing after day 3

 • Heavy bleeding, pus, or foul drainage